List of 25 Writing Tools for Bloggers (Mac, PC, and Online)

 Next up, the outlining process.
 I know some writers who bundle this in with topic ideation; they come up with a topic idea and brainstorm an outline they can come back to later.
 I know other writers who lump this in with writing, taking a topic, and spinning it out into an outline they flesh out in the same sitting.
 However you decide to outline your article, here are some tools and apps you can use to help.

-Saving Blog Info to Evernote
+Saving Blog Info To Evernote

 1. Evernote – Evernote is probably one of the best note-taking and general information accumulation apps available.
 It's cloud-based but has apps for Windows, Mac, iOS, and Android, so you can sync your data between all of the devices you use.
 It's a great way to accumulate thoughts and ideas throughout the day and use them as a reference pile later.
 Plus, you can scan documents with a phone, clip sections of websites, and integrate their software with a whole host of other apps.